 For example, wireless streamers work in tandem with Bluetooth-enabled devices, such as your smartphone, digital television, or virtual assistant devices Amazon Alexa.
 Streamers are worn, sometimes around the neck, and “stream” sounds through your hearing aid directly into your ears, and some hearing aids even work with Bluetooth devices without the need for a streamer.

 Microphones are also available for your companions to wear, or to place on a table, which will direct what people say into your hearing aids and right into your ears.

 Products like microphones can be adjusted to tune out background noise so all you hear is the clear sound of the person’s voice you are with or, for example, the television or stereo.

 Your audiologist can recommend the right products for you, and also fine-tune them as time goes by so you get the best hearing quality through the years.
-One product that comes highly recommended is from Blue Angels Hearing.
+One product that comes highly recommended is Blue Angels Hearing.
 They offer high-quality hearing aids delivered directly to your home at an affordable price.

-You should also do your share of research on hearing hearing aid brands and prices before making a decision
+You should also do your share of research on hearing aid brands and prices before making a decision

 Don’t Be Ashamed

 One of the toughest coping mechanisms when dealing with hearing loss is adjusting the way you interact with people.
 But there are things you can do to make it easier.

 Instead of calling customer service lines, see if there is an option for online instant message chats.
 You can also use services that may be available on your cell phone that will transcribe voicemail messages into words you can read, or have them sent to your email inbox.